-Eric Comins, Academic Advisor, Engineering and Applied Sciences and Chris Bragdon, Assistant Director for Residential Life, South Campus Residence Halls, Campus Living
+Eric Comins, Academic Advisor, School of Engineering and Applied Sciences; and Chris Bragdon, Assistant Director for Residential Life, South Campus Residence Halls, Campus Living

 The purpose of this session will be to impart simple tips/strategies for staff and faculty to make international students feel more at ease, valued and welcome.
 The presenters have three decades of experience (combined) helping international students.
 Some amusing (and uncomfortable) experiences will be shared to illustrate points.
 The Asian concept of "saving face" will be discussed and we will explain international students' behaviors.
 The overall goal is to internationalize the audience to make UB a smaller, more inclusive campus.

-Nathan J. Daun-Barnett, Department Chair and Associate Professor, Educational Leadership and Policy, Director, NY GEAR UP – Buffalo, Director, FAFSA Completion Project, Graduate School of Education
+Nathan J. Daun-Barnett, Associate Professor and Department Chair, Educational Leadership and Policy, Graduate School of Education, Director, NY GEAR UP – Buffalo, Director, FAFSA Completion Project

 In this panel session, we discuss a dinner conversation series – now in its fourth year – intended to connect students of color - and others who struggle to find their place at UB - to faculty and staff who can serve as resources as they find their path through college.
 The session will consider how the dinners began, what students value from the experience, how the series has been sustained, and how others can participate.

-Lisa Butler, Associate Professor, Social Work, Co-Director Joining Forces-UB, Bonnie Vest, Research Associate Professor, Family Medicine, Co-Director Joining Forces-UB, Dan Ryan, Director, UB Veteran Services, and Chanel Powell, law student, Advisor, Student Veterans Association
+Lisa Butler, Associate Professor, School of Social Work and Co-Director Joining Forces-UB; Bonnie Vest, Research Associate Professor, Family Medicine, Jacobs School of Medicine and Biomedical Sciences and Co-Director Joining Forces-UB; Dan Ryan, Director, UB Veteran Services; and Chanel Powell, Law Student, Advisor, Student Veterans Association

 UB has almost 500 military-affiliated students as well as numerous veteran and military family faculty and staff members.
 Through four presentations, panel members will discuss how veterans are a unique group with a distinct culture and why increasing military/veteran cultural competence among civilian faculty, staff, and students across UB should be a vital aim of inclusive excellence.
 Panelists will also describe the activities and programs of UB’s Veteran Services Office, UB’s Student Veterans Association, and Joining Forces-UB, along with veteran-related research conducted by UB researchers.